Home

 PLOT, CHARACTERS, AND SETTING: THE BUILDING BLOCKS OF FICTION WRITING

-What does every writer need to build a good story?
 How did I develop the plot, conflict, characters and setting of Camp Kickapoo or Brutus the Wonder Poodle?

 INTRODUCTION TO AUTHORS AND BOOK WRITING